Washington State vs Virginia Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 18)

 Washington State vs. Virginia Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of data on each team.
-In fact, anytime the Cougars and Cavaliers play there’s always several intriguing trends to key in on.
-Not to mention games played at David A. Harrison III Field at Scott Stadium in Oct seemingly never follow normal, predictable betting trends.
+Remi is pouring through mountains of datapoints on each player.
+In fact, anytime the Cougars and Cavaliers play there’s always several intriguing angles to key in on.
+Not to mention games played at David A. Harrison III Field at Scott Stadium in Oct seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: Z. Eckhaus under 238.5 Passing Yards.